Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Exterior products and compound matrices

 Therefore, the $(2,3)$ entry of $A^{(3)}$ is

-where $a_{p,q}$ denotes the $(p,q)$ element of $A$.
-Note that the row and column indices come from the second and third permutations, respectively.
-It follows from the definitions that $A^{(1)}=A^{[1]}=A$, and $A^{(n)}=\det{A}$ whereas $A^{[n]}=\mathrm{tr} A$.
-In fact, the eigenvalues of multiplicative and additive compounds are respectively the products and sums of the eigenvalues of the original matrix, which gives rise to their names.
-An explicit example of additive compound matrices is given in \cref{eq:duffing additivecompounds}.
+Note that the row and column indices come from the second and third permutations in the lexicographic ordering, respectively.
+It follows from the definitions that $A^{(1)}=A^{[1]}=A$, while $A^{(n)}=\det{A}$ and $A^{[n]}=\mathrm{tr} A$.
+The eigenvalues of the $k^\mathrm{th}$ multiplicative and additive compounds are the products and sums, respectively, of the $k$ eigenvalues of $A$, which is why the compounds are called `multiplicative' and `additive'.
+Additive compounds for all $k$ in an explicit example with $n=4$ are given in \cref{eq:duffing additivecompounds}.